nzwart/361-portfolio-project/README.md

 # D&D Combat Encounter Builder and Password-gen Microservice

-For my Software Engineering I class at OSU, my portfolio project was two related but separate challenges:
+For my Software Engineering I class at OSU, my portfolio project was comprised of two related but separate challenges:

 -   Build a full-stack web application
 -   Create a microservice that another classmate's application could consume